ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/wrangling_best_practices.md

 * <span style="color:red">**VERY IMPORTANT**</span>: Do not use “\|\|” in the project spreadsheet apart from when used for linking entities.
 It should not end up in the metadata of any of the entities.
 * **Always** have someone review your dataset before submission
 * Look for examples to model after if it’s a cell line dataset or one with a unique experimental design
-* Use the [assay cheat sheet](https://docs.google.com/spreadsheets/d/1H9i1BK-VOXtMgGVv8LJZZZ9rbTG4XCQTBRxErdqMvWk/edit#gid=0) for existing, standard assays so that we stay consistent across Lattice, EBI and UCSCwrangling teams
+* Use the [assay cheat sheet](https://docs.google.com/spreadsheets/d/1H9i1BK-VOXtMgGVv8LJZZZ9rbTG4XCQTBRxErdqMvWk/edit#gid=0) for existing, standard assays so that we stay consistent across Lattice and EBI wrangling teams